dylanbeattie/Starship/README.md

 It's a Rockstar tradition to name interpreters and compilers after rock bands... so if .NET was a rock band, what band would it be?
 Only one answer, really... ;)

-First, .NET is kinda enterprise-y, and there's the Starship Enterprise
+First, .NET is kinda enterprise-y, and Starship actually called their greatest hits album [Starship Enterprise](https://open.spotify.com/album/38uy9OtGLS5byFFgvOkBqm?si=X1SAijlnTOK2EnvyoMK_JQ).

 Then there's the whole Jefferson Airplane > Jefferson Starship > Starship naming confusion, which kinda reminds me of .NET Framework vs Core vs Standard - not to mention that lyric from 'We Built This City'